sinamajidian/FastOMA-academy/Academy_OMABrowser/FastOMA-academy.md

 Yes, most HOGs have a completeness score of 1.

 ///T
 Given FastOMA is installed in your local computer and you have a Jupyter Notebook installation.
-You can dynamically explore the contents of the HOGs in the FastOMA results using the [PyHAM library](https://github.com/DessimozLab/pyham) which is already installed in the FastOMA environment.
+You can dynamically explore the contents of the HOGs in the FastOMA results using the [PyHAM library](https://github.com/DessimozLab/pyham) which is already installed in the FastOMA environment .